tinymce/tinymce-docs/getting-started/using-tinymce-inline.md

 Since the editor is not sandboxed in an iframe in inline editing mode, CSS styles for the editor's content will be inherited from the page that the editor is on.
 This allows you to edit content exactly as it appears within the context of the page, providing a true WYSIWYG editing experience.

-## Inline Editing and Complex Stylesheets
+## Inline editing and complex stylesheets

 When using TinyMCE in inline mode it will inherit the CSS stylesheet from the page it is embedded in.